The Regency Wardrobe collection - research & making - The Rise and Fall of Empire

 Military styling is certainly a consistent, important and exciting attribute of female fashion during the Napoleonic wars.
-So I'd already begun looking into it during my research, particularly as regards Pelisse and Spencer jackets.
+So I'd already begun looking into it during my research, particularly as regards jacket styles.
+Please see my posts about the Pelisse and the Spencer.

-This had lead me onto researching the uniforms of the Hussars, finding a military link between the 11th Light Dragoons (the name of the 11th Hussars prior to 1840) and a military barracks that once stood in Brighton known as Preston Barracks
+This had lead me onto researching the uniforms of the Hussars, finding a military link between the 11th Light Dragoons (the name of the 11th Hussars prior to 1840) and a military barracks that once stood close to where I was primarily working and researching, in Brighton & Hove, known as Preston Barracks

 For more information on Preston Barracks please see:

-So when it came to thinking about the two male military uniforms I knew I wanted to create for the collection I'd thought I'd be drawing on inspiration from some of the stunning decoration on jackets worn by Hussars.
+So when it came time to think about the two male military uniforms I knew I wanted to create for The Regency Wardrobe I thought I'd be drawing on inspiration from some of the stunning decoration on jackets worn by Hussars.

 To read how I conducted my initial research into the Hussars and into military uniforms more generally at The Army Museum in London please see my post: